How long has OpenFEMA been in operation?

 OpenFEMA has been providing data as static files since late 2012 (Hurricane Sandy), and via a RESTful API since early 2014.

 Will OpenFEMA provide me with whatever data I need?

 OpenFEMA is meant to be a self-service repository, providing data in machine readable formats.
 OpenFEMA is a data delivery mechanism, not a reporting system.
 As such, we try to publish unaltered source data that is meaningful to many different groups rather than address any one specific use case.

-The following datasets are currently available: OpenFEMA Datasets.
-If there is a dataset you would like to see, let us know.
+See the Data Sets page for a list of data sets that are currently available.
+If there is a data set you would like to see, let us know.
 We provide no guarantees that we can satisfy your request.
 If you require data not available on OpenFEMA, a FOIA request may be made: https://www.fema.gov/how-submit-foia-request.

 The data you offer is great, but I would like to see details such as property addresses.
 Can you publish this?

 Some information is not publicly available as it would reveal Personally Identifiable Information (PII).
 FEMA takes the protection of personal information very seriously and will not provide data that could compromise privacy.

 How should I cite the source of FEMA data including any disclaimers?

 As listed in the API Terms & Conditions, users of FEMA’s APIs should cite the date that FEMA data was accessed or retrieved using the APIs.

 - Users must clearly state that “This product uses the Federal Emergency Management Agency’s API, but is not endorsed by FEMA.”